WEEKEND OF SEPTEMBER 28, 2018

 - Creative DIY memorialization ideas and rituals to strengthen meaning and healing in the grieving process, by Jasmine Tanguay, Funeral Celebrant and Sustainable Legacy Facilitator

 Ruth Faas, of Mourning Dove Studio will discuss biodegradable coffins/containers and shroud options, including DIY; Linda Hirschberg, Registered Apprentice Funeral Director & Embalmer and adjunct funeral service faculty, will assist with demos and bodycare tips; and Kenyon Massey, Orphan Wisdom Scholar, will provide youth community deathcare stories and practical assistance.

 The Natural Deathcare Collaborative offers trainings for families and community care circles, as well as educational programs locally and nationally.
 Participants will be sent a questionnaire in advance of the workshop to further refine material to be presented.

-Earnings from this NDC fundraiser will be used to purchase equipment and supplies for educational trainings and community lending.
+Earnings from this NDC fundraiser will be used to purchase equipment and supplies for educational training and community lending.

 FRIDAY SEPTEMBER 28, 2018

 Death Salon Field Day

 An exclusive for Death Salon Boston ticket holders – guided tours of Mount Auburn’s verdant, historic grounds.
 Tours are booked on a first come, first served basis, so please arrive at Mount Auburn around 9am to pick up your Death Salon credentials and sign up for a tour time.
 The main hour-long tours take place on the hour, beginning at 10am with the last tour beginning at 2pm.

 Note: There will be one golf cart available for each tour time, in order to accommodate those with accessibility/mobility needs.
 Each golf cart can accommodate three (3) tour takers.
 Please let a Death Salon staffer know when you sign up if you would prefer a cart.